How to Clean Your Painted Kitchen Cabinets

 When cleaning your painted wood cabinets, you need to be mindful of the damage that excessive water and harsh abrasives can do to the wood and paint.
 So, there are a few different gentle-cleaning methods you can try, depending on the amount of dirt and grease buildup.
 These various methods include:

 • For light splatters and dust: Use a damp, soft cloth (microfiber will work best) to gently wipe down your cabinets.
-Then, use another cloth or towel to dry them off.
+Then, use another cloth or soft towel to dry them off.

 Related Topic: Revive Your Kitchen: Paint Your Cabinets